psiie/Kiwix-Wiki-Index-Downloader/README.md

 #### How to use

-simply run `node index.js`.
+simply run `npm install` followed by `node index.js`.
 You must have a node version of 6 or above!

 #### Example use cases: